hpbs0/riddleet/README.md

 ***

-For execution screenshots you can look into screenshots.pdf
+For execution you can look into client.gif or server.gif in the execution folder or screenshots folder for individual screenshots.

+Screenshots dos not cover all of the functionality, only captures the main game loop and room mechanic.